apanasyu/TwitterMining/README.md

 (By registering an app you will obtain four tokens: consumer key, consumer secret, access token, and access secret.
 Go inside TwitterAPI.py and put these keys inside getAPI method).

-# Collecting Tweets into MongoDB
+# A. Collecting Tweets into MongoDB

 Step 1:
 Create a folder for MongoDB to store info to: